SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

 The code above generates a dictionary of recording objects and a dictionary of sorting objects.
 When making a :ref:`SortingAnalyzer <modules/core:SortingAnalyzer>`, we can pass these dictionaries and a single analyzer will be created, with the recordings and sortings appropriately aggregated.

+The dictionary of recordings and dictionary of sortings must have the same keys.
+E.g. if you use ``split_by("group")``, the keys of your dict of recordings will be the values of the ``group`` property of the recording.
+Then the dict of sortings should also have these keys.
+Note that if you use the internal functions, like we do in the code-block below, you don't need to keep track of keys yourself.
+SpikeInterface will do this for you automatically.

-This works in the exact same way as creating a sorting analyzer from a single recording and sorting:
+The code for create ``SortingAnalyzer`` from dicts of recordings and sortings is very similar to that for creating a sorting analyzer from a single recording and sorting:

 .. code-block:: python